Forensic Computer Animation and Forensic Computer Simulation: A Guide for Practicing Trial Attorneys

 Florida Statutory Framework

-Florida follows the Frye standard, as codified in Section 90.702 of the Florida Evidence Code, which addresses the admissibility of expert testimony.
-Under the Frye standard, the focus is on whether the scientific principles or methodologies used are generally accepted in the relevant scientific community.
-Forensic animations, as demonstrative aids, generally do not face the rigorous scrutiny applied to scientific evidence under Frye.
-They are admissible if they accurately depict the testimony or evidence they are intended to illustrate and do not mislead the jury.
-Forensic simulations, however, must undergo Frye scrutiny because they involve scientific modeling and analysis.
-The court will consider whether the simulation’s underlying methodology is generally accepted in the scientific community.
+Forensic animations, as demonstrative aids, generally do not face the rigorous scrutiny applied to scientific evidence under Daubert.
+They may be presented as demonstrative aids (not necessarily admissible into evidence) if they accurately depict the testimony or evidence they are intended to illustrate and do not mislead the jury.
+Forensic simulations, however, must undergo Daubert scrutiny because they involve scientific modeling and analysis.
+The court will consider whether the simulation’s underlying methodology is generally accepted in the scientific community, among other factors.
 Additionally, the expert presenting the simulation must be qualified to explain and validate the simulation process.

 Key Florida Case Law